 Source: Pew Research

-To form a well-informed opinion, one must approach the media critically while considering all ideas presented and looking up any relevant references cited within their content – so as not to fall prey to inherent biases.
+For someone to articulate a well-informed opinion, they must approach the media critically while considering all ideas presented and looking up any relevant references cited within their content – so as not to fall prey to inherent biases.

 Who Owns The National Review?